simpeter/apd/docs/lab0.md

 ## Start an Experiment

 To start a new experiment, go to your CloudLab dashboard's  [`Project Profile`](https://www.cloudlab.us/user-dashboard.php#projectprofiles) page.
 Go to `cse453repo` profile and click `instantiate` button.
-You can configure the number of machines you need (maximum 5) and select mode.
+You can configure the number of machines you need (maximum 10) and select mode.
 Click on `Next` to move to the next page.
 Name and choose the cluster you want to start your experiment.
 For more information on the hardware CloudLab provides, please refer to this [page](http://docs.cloudlab.us/hardware.html).

+It may take a few mintues for the experiment to start.
 Once the experiment is created, you should be able to view the information under the [`Experiments`](https://www.cloudlab.us/user-dashboard.php#experiments) page.

 ## Log into Experiment Machines